A topic from the subject of Environmental Chemistry in Chemistry.

 Overview

-The ozone layer is a region in the Earth's stratosphere that contains high concentrations of ozone (O3).
+The ozone layer is a region in the Earth's stratosphere containing a high concentration of ozone (O3).
 Ozone absorbs harmful ultraviolet (UV) radiation from the sun, protecting life on Earth from its damaging effects.
 However, human activities have led to the release of ozone-depleting substances into the atmosphere, causing a decrease in the ozone layer.

 Key Points

-Effects of ozone depletion:* Increased UV radiation exposure can lead to skin cancer, cataracts, impaired immune system function, and damage to crops and aquatic life.
+• Increased UV radiation exposure can lead to skin cancer, cataracts, and impaired immune system function in humans.

 Main Concepts